m50d/paperdoll/README.md

 ## Non-features and rationales

  * Performance tests.
-I don't have time to do these; maybe for a future version.
+I don't have time to do these, but would welcome contributions.
  * MiMA binary compatibility checking.
-Seems to only support SBT, not Maven.
+MiMA seems to only support SBT, not Maven.
  * Using Cats instead of ScalaZ.
-Paperdoll makes extensive use of Leibniz.
+Paperdoll makes extensive use of `Leibniz`.

 ## Implementation notes